 This isn't a formal mortgage though - most lenders won't give this until you've found a specific property and they've sent a valuer round.
 If the mortgage company disagrees with your valuation, it may not approve the deal.

 Most auctions require a 10% deposit on the day.
-Take a chequebook and two proofs of ID.
+Take a chequebook and two proofs of ID and your solicitor's details.
 You have between 14 days and six weeks, depending on the auctioneer, to produce the cash and complete.

 Miss the deadline, and you lose the deposit.
-If you need to shift your current home to buy the new one, you should complete the sale before bidding.
+If you need to shift your current home to buy the new one, you should complete that sale before bidding.

 How long does it take to find your dream home?